Thomas Coram and the Foundling Hospital

-Coram moved back to England in 1715 with his new wife and by 1720 was semi-retired, living in the shipping hamlet of Rotherhithe on the south bank of the Thames between Southwark and Deptford.
-He would travel into the City from Rotherhithe on business, passing the dead bodies of babies abandoned on the roadside overnight or children dying on the streets in and around one of the wealthiest conurbations in the world.
+Coram returned to England in 1715 with his new wife and by 1720 was semi-retired, living in the shipping hamlet of Rotherhithe on the south bank of the Thames between Southwark and Deptford.
+He would travel into the City from Rotherhithe on business, passing the dead bodies of babies abandoned on the roadside overnight, or children dying on the streets in and around one of the wealthiest conurbations in the world.

 Finally, in October 1739 the King signed a royal charter for the “Education and Maintenance of Exposed and Deserted Young Children”.
-Coram drew up a list of three hundred and seventy-five potential governors, from which was formed a large Board of influential and wealthy individuals that included the Archbishop of Canterbury and Bishop of London, thus ensuring both financial support and powerful influence.
-In November one hundred and seventy governors attended a ceremony at Somerset House when Coram officially handed the charter to the Duke of Bedford, the hospital’s first president.
+Coram drew up a list of 375 potential governors, from which was formed a large Board of influential and wealthy individuals that included the Archbishop of Canterbury and Bishop of London, thus ensuring both financial support and powerful influence.
+In November 170 governors attended a ceremony at Somerset House when Coram officially handed the charter to the Duke of Bedford, the hospital’s first president.

 A week after the ceremony a General Committee, including Sir Hans Sloane and the Speaker of the House of Commons, met at the Crown and Anchor tavern in the Strand to discuss plans.
 The first tasks they set themselves were to investigate the organization of similar hospitals abroad, to raise funds, and to find a building.
-William Hogarth created a letterhead for an official fund-raising letter and donations began to arrive, including one hundred and twenty pounds from Hogarth himself.
-At a further meeting the following year it was agreed that sixty children be taken into care at the earliest time.
+The artist William Hogarth created a letterhead for an official fund-raising letter and donations began to arrive, including £120 from Hogarth himself.
+At a further meeting the following year it was agreed that 60 children should be taken into care at the earliest time.